Hello and welcome to my site.

 - At the 1st stage, we have a blog post where the visitor learns what solves his problem.

 For example, he has a mattress on a metal bed frame and he does not like that during the night and/or adult activities his mattress slides around.
 He reads our post where he finds out, that in order to prevent the sliding, he should use the non-slip pads for mattresses.

 - At the second stage, he goes to check some specific non-slip pads.
 He reads about them he checks the dimensions and so on.
-Eventually, he likes one and he adds it into the card.
+Eventually, he likes one and he adds it to the card.

 - The last stage of this 3 steps funnel is a purchase.
 Or generally called also a conversion.

 The bottom line is that funnel is nothing else than just a behavior of the visitor – tracked from the stage he comes to our website to the last ideal stage of purchasing.

 Hopefully, this post had shed a light on the definition of what the funnel in marketing is.

 If there is anything unclear, or you have any comments, please let me know below and I will be more than happy to answer your question, hopefully within 24 hours.